wein.plus

 Bottling

 After ageing in stainless steel tanks, barrels, etc., the wine is bottled.
-Legal requirements must be fulfilled in good time beforehand, i.e. the submission for the official test number (Germany) or state test number (Austria).
-From this point on, various changes may no longer be made.
-The wine has to be chemically and physically stable, which is achieved by various measures (see also under Beading).
-Sulphurisation takes place a long time before bottling to prevent oxidation in the bottle.
+Legal requirements must be fulfilled in good time before this, i.e. the submission for the official test number (Germany) or state test number (Austria).
+From this point onwards, various changes may no longer be made.
+The wine must be chemically and physically stable, which is achieved through various fining measures.
+Sulphurisation takes place some time before bottling to prevent oxidation in the bottle.
 To check the protein stability, a sample is heated to over 70 °Celsius for two to three hours and then checked for protein turbidity.
 Tartaric stability is achieved by adding metatartaric acid.

 Voices of our members